-Seek input and review data on the eligibility requirements, standards and procedures for accreditation annually from programs under review.
+- Seek input and review data on the eligibility requirements, standards and procedures for accreditation annually from programs under review.

-Update, as necessary, standards, policies and procedures related to the accreditation process, including written guidelines for accreditation documents and ACEND® meetings.
+- Update, as necessary, standards, policies and procedures related to the accreditation process, including written guidelines for accreditation documents and ACEND® meetings.

-Monitor accredited programs through the review process, which includes self-studies, Program Assessment Reports, interim reports, annual reports and other information.
+- Monitor accredited programs through the review process, which includes self-studies, Program Assessment Reports, interim reports, annual reports and other information.

-Monitor default rates and compliance with HEA Title IV responsibilities of dietetic internships that are certified by the United States Department of Education (USDE) for participation in HEA Title IV programs.
+- Monitor default rates and compliance with HEA Title IV responsibilities of dietetic internships that are certified by the United States Department of Education (USDE) for participation in HEA Title IV programs.

-Set qualifications for ACEND® board members and program reviewers.
+- Set qualifications for ACEND® board members and program reviewers.

-Review issues related to accreditation and take action as necessary.
+- Review issues related to accreditation and take action as necessary.

-Investigate written complaints concerning accredited programs.
+- Investigate written complaints concerning accredited programs.

-Establish, review, and modify fees as necessary and provide for responsible fiscal planning and control for the administration of the accreditation process.
+- Establish, review, and modify fees as necessary and provide for responsible fiscal planning and control for the administration of the accreditation process.

-Reach autonomous decisions regarding accreditation for nutrition and dietetics education programs.
+- Reach autonomous decisions regarding accreditation for nutrition and dietetics education programs.

-Appoint and train program reviewers.
+- Appoint and train program reviewers.

-Establish policies and procedures for appeals of accreditation decisions.
+- Establish policies and procedures for appeals of accreditation decisions.

-Appoint committees and consultants to assist the ACEND® board in meeting its program of work, goals, and objectives.
+- Appoint committees and consultants to assist the ACEND® board in meeting its program of work, goals, and objectives.

-Act and advocate in all appropriate ways before the public, the profession, and education entities to encourage and achieve the highest standards in nutrition and dietetics education.
+- Act and advocate in all appropriate ways before the public, the profession, and education entities to encourage and achieve the highest standards in nutrition and dietetics education.

-Encourage and promote diversity, equity and inclusion
+- Encourage and promote inclusion, diversity, equity and access.

-Collaborate with other accreditation agencies as appropriate to improve the efficiency of the accreditation process.
+- Collaborate with other accreditation agencies as appropriate to improve the efficiency of the accreditation process.

-Attend scheduled meetings of the ACEND® board.
+- Attend scheduled meetings of the ACEND® board.

-Review accreditation recommendations from review teams in preparation for participating in making decisions on the accreditation status of programs.
+- Review accreditation recommendations from review teams in preparation for participating in making decisions on the accreditation status of programs.

-Perform other duties as assigned by the chair, such as serving on standing or ad hoc committees, attending meetings related to accreditation, etc.
+- Perform other duties as assigned by the chair, such as serving on standing or ad hoc committees, attending meetings related to accreditation, etc.